AdobeDocs/commerce-operations.en/help/install/prerequisites/search-engine/configure-nginx.md

 This section discusses how to specify who can access the nginx server.

-{:.bs-callout-warning}
+>[!WARNING]
+>
-The example shown is for an *unsecure* proxy.
+>The example shown is for an *unsecure* proxy.
 To use a secure proxy, add the following contents (except the listen port) to your secure server block.

 Use a text editor to modify either `/etc/nginx/conf.d/magento_es_auth.conf` (unsecure) or your secure server block with the following contents: